Pythm/ad-ElectricalManagement/README.md

 > [!NOTE]
 > Max usage limit `max_kwh_goal` is developed according to the calculation that Norwegian Energy providers base their grid tariffs on.
 We pay extra for the average of the 3 highest peak loads in steps of 2–5 kWh, 5–10 kWh, etc. This should be adaptable to other tariffs with some modifications.
 Please make a request with information on how to set up limitations on usage.

-> [!TIP]
-> If you live in a country where there is no tariff on higher usage, set `max_kwh_goal` to the same size as your main fuse in kWh.
-It defaults to 15.

 If you have solar or other electricity production, add a production sensor and an accumulated production sensor.
 The app will try to charge any cars with surplus production.
 If all cars have reached their preferred charge limit, it will try to spend extra on heating.